pavlovvlad/CarND-Behavioral-Cloning-Project/writeup.md

 Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, there were X number of data points.
+At the preprocessing step the data have been normalized in order to avoid.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Finally the data set has been randomly shuffled and 20% of the data has been used as a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.